tanqinyong/tp/docs/UserGuide.md

   * When adding or editing a contact, if a similar name is detected, regardless of case or whitespace differences, users are warned about potential duplicates.

+* In TutorRec, a contact’s phone number and email address do not need to be unique.
+This flexibility allows you to save the same contact details for parents who have multiple children enrolled with you.
+As such, it is acceptable for different contacts to share the same phone number and email address.

 ### Viewing help : `help`